ToreWentzel-Larsen/RCA/README.md

 Instructions for downloading the (so far) main example data file mba_csv.csv, taken from supplementary material to the article Cubic Response Surface Analysis: Investigating Asymmetric and Level-Dependent Congruence Effects With Third-Order Polynomial Models, by Humberg et al. Also see the article The study of congruence in organizational behavior research: Critique and a proposed alternative) by
 Jeffrey R. Edwards, 1994.
 Download files for this article in http://public.kenan-flagler.unc.edu/faculty/edwardsj/downloads.htm , and save the Excel file mba as a csv file mba_csv.csv with semicolon as deliminator, in the same folder as the R script script rca.r made available in this repo.
 The script is at present preliminary and under work.

+A word file with first results is included.

 References